Unified Lorentz-covariant Poisson Bracket for the Electrodynamics of a Point Particle: Introduction

-Hence, generalizing the Hamiltonian formalism in such a way that it can underpin a manifestly Lorentz-covariant quantization process is a topic of major interest.
-A strong candidate for this generalization is the multisymplectic Hamiltonian formalism (\textsc{mhf}), whose main feature is to manifestly preserve the covariance of the canonical description of fields through the introduction of a generalized momentum per field derivative.
-The seminal papers on the \textsc{mhf} were published by de Donder \cite{Donder1935} and by Weyl \cite{HW1935} in the 1930s.
-However, after nearly a century of existence, the use of this formalism to construct field theories is not common practice, since its development beyond the basic definitions is not straightforward and still presents formal lacunae \cite{MF2002}.
-In particular, the \textsc{mhf} has as an important drawback that it allows to define more than one \textsc{pb} \cite{MF2002,FH2004a,MF2005,JS2008,MF2015,LR2020}.
-Nonetheless, it has recently come to our attention that it is possible to construct a Lorentz-covariant \textsc{pb} in a straightforward manner for the electromagnetic field by translating the multisymplectic description of the field to its momentum representation \cite{JFPB2025}.
-Exploring this possibility is the main subject of the present work.
+The starting point for addressing this problem has historically been the development of a Lorentz-covariant generalization of the Hamiltonian formalism.
+In this regard, a strong candidate for such a generalization is the multisymplectic Hamiltonian formalism (MHF), whose main feature is to manifestly preserve the covariance of the Hamiltonian description of fields through the introduction of a generalized momentum per field derivative.
+The seminal papers on the MHF were published by de Donder \cite{Donder1935} and by Weyl \cite{HW1935} in the 1930s.
+Nonetheless, after nearly a century of existence, the use of this formalism to construct classical or quantum field theories is not common practice, since its development beyond the basic definitions still presents formal lacunae \cite{MF2002}.
+In particular, an important drawback of the MHF is that it allows to define more than one Poisson bracket (PB) \cite{MF2002,JM1986,JC1991,MM1998,MM2001,FH2004a,MF2005,VG2006,JS2008,MF2015,LR2020}, which significantly dissipated the initial enthusiasm for using this formalism as the basis for developing a Lorentz-covariant canonical quantization.